 Carlisle is a very small city located in the state of Ohio.
 With a population of 5,259 people and two constituent neighborhoods, Carlisle is the 264th largest community in Ohio.

 Unlike some cities, Carlisle isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Carlisle are a mix of both white- and blue-collar jobs.
 Overall, Carlisle is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Carlisle who work in office and administrative support (18.35%), sales jobs (13.27%), and healthcare (6.02%).
+There are especially a lot of people living in Carlisle who work in office and administrative support (19.73%), sales jobs (10.60%), and food service (6.52%).

 Also of interest is that Carlisle has more people living here who work in computers and math than 95% of the places in the US.

-Carlisle’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live if safety is an important concern.
+Overall, Carlisle’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The people who call Carlisle home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Carlisle residents report their race to be White, followed by Asian.
+The greatest number of Carlisle residents report their race to be White, followed by Native American.
 Important ancestries of people in Carlisle include Irish, English, Polish, and Italian.

 The most common language spoken in Carlisle is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Tagalog and German.